tanjt107/football-prediction/README.md

 # Multiplicative Rating Models for Soccer

 ## Introduction
 This model makes reference to the [course material][1] of Math behind Moneyball instructed by Professor Wayne Winston and FiveThirtyEight's [club soccer predictions][2].
 In the lecture, Professor used solver add-in in Excel for calculation, which takes a long time in finding solutions.
-To speed up the process, this script uses a solver for non-linear problems from `scipy.optimize` which is up to 10,000 times faster in some cases.
+To speed up the process, this python script uses a solver for non-linear problems from `scipy.optimize` which is up to 10,000 times faster in some cases.

 ## Methodology
 The expected goals for home team and away team are calculated as follows: